slamora/brackets-wiki/Research:-Extension-Management.md

   * See more by author
   * Sort by downloads, alphabetical
   * Server side of listing
+    * Supports retrieval of extension listing based on Brackets API version
   * One click install
 * Extension updates
   * Can automatically disable extensions that are found to be damaging